Maritime Transport Act 1994

 "Where a maritime offence is considered to have happened"

-When you break a rule in the Maritime Transport Act 1994, the offence is considered to have happened in the place where it actually happened.
-The offence is also considered to have happened in any place where you, the person who broke the rule, are found.
+When you break a rule under the Maritime Transport Act 1994, the offence is considered to have happened in the place where it actually occurred or in any place where you are.
+You can be held responsible for the offence in either of these locations.
 This helps decide which court has the power to deal with the case.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.